Submission

 Open Access

-All ESJ articles are published under the Creative Commons Attribution 4.0 International (CC BY-NC-ND 4.0).
+All ESJ articles are published under the Creative Commons Attribution 4.0 International (CC BY 4.0).
 Attribution License.
-With this license, authors retain copyright to their manuscript, but allow any user to share, copy, distribute, transmit, adapt, and make non-commercial use of the work without needing to provide additional permission, provided appropriate attribution is made to the original author or source.
+With this license, authors retain copyright to their manuscript but allow any user to share, copy, distribute, transmit, adapt, and make non-commercial use of the work without needing to provide additional permission, provided appropriate attribution is made to the original author or source.
 However, first publication rights are granted to the publisher.
 The journal/publisher is not responsible for subsequent usage of the work.
 It is the author’s responsibility to bring an infringement action if so desired by the author.

 Plagiarism

-Plagiarism is not acceptable in the ESJ submissions and publications.
+Plagiarism is not acceptable in ESJ submissions and publications.
 After the submission, authors are requested to declare the originality of their work by properly citing, re-using, or copying previous publications.
 If plagiarism is detected during the peer review process, the manuscript would be rejected.
 If plagiarism is detected after publication, the publisher has the right to issue an erratum/corrigendum or retract the paper.

 The ESJ Editorial Office scans the content of the papers for plagiarism using specialized software.